pubnub/pubnub-angular/README.md

 });
 ```
-Instantiating the $pubnubChannel is the only step needed to have a scope variable that reflects the realtine data from a channel.
+Instantiating the $pubnubChannel is the only step needed to have a scope variable that reflects the realtime data from a channel.
 It subscribes to the channel for you, load initial data if needed and receive new realtime data automatically.

 Display the ``$scope.scores`` variable in your view and you will see the data beeing loaded and updated when new data is received in that channel: